 Weakness, poor balance, lack of coordination, negative body image - all of these factors can culminate into an overwhelming anxiety about getting out and socializing with others.
 Not only can exercise aid health objectives like lowering blood pressure and staving off diabetes and Alzheimer’s, but it can be the agility and strength builder seniors need to feel stronger and more confident.
 Exercise equipment for the elderly doesn’t have to be bulky and complicated - working out at home with pedal exercisers, light weights, and resistance bands can achieve a great deal.
 And even better, hitting the gym or senior center with friends marries the physical fitness and social interaction components for even greater benefits.

 Serving others isn’t just about feeling warm and fuzzy (though that doesn’t hurt!).
-Turns out the social aspects of serving with others combined with the purposefulness of giving back can combat anxiety and social isolation.
+Turns out the social aspects of serving with others combined with the purposefulness of giving back can combat anxiety, social isolation, and improve overall mental health.
 Seniors can find great worth and drive in volunteering, whether they are fully mobile or not.
 The service ideas for seniors are endless - mentoring a young person, tutoring, working a pledge drive, volunteering at a voting booth, working at a charity re-store, staffing a charity run water station, tending a community garden, even working with shelter dogs and cats can be rewarding.

 In addition to adaptive equipment and technologies that simplify daily living for a senior (i.e. hearing aids, mobility aids, dressing aids, etc), technology that helps seniors connect to others outside the home can also be a powerful tool for social interaction.
 Live video chat services like Skype, Facetime, and Google+ Hangout actually allow seniors to video chat over wifi from their computer or smartphone with family and friends far away, like grandkids.
 Social media platforms can also keep seniors engaged with family, allowing them to view photos and videos, share messages, and hear about local events they may want to attend.
 Technology can be difficult to master so seniors should seek the guidance of a knowledgeable friend or savvy family member who can help them learn how to set up a live video call or get a facebook account, for example.